valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 And so forth for each search query ever encountered.
 Then when we want to complete the user input, we execute a range query using `ZRANGE` with the `BYLEX` argument.
 Imagine the user is typing "bit" inside the search form, and we want to offer possible search keywords starting for "bit".
-We send Redis a command like that:
+We send Valkey a command like that:

     ZRANGE myindex "[bit" "[bit\xff" BYLEX